 SEO stands for Search Engine Optimisation and basically means that when you write a post, you need to think about how easy it will be for someone to find it on Google.
 I'm no SEO expert, but I've learned the basics and you can too.

-Firstly, I highly recommend a WordPress plugin called Yoast which will guide you through the key SEO elements you need to consider with each post.
+Firstly, if you have a WordPress website, I recommend a plugin called Yoast which will guide you through the key SEO elements you need to consider with each post.
 You just choose your key words (the words that you think people will search to find your post) and Yoast will tell you how to do the rest.

 Secondly, nothing beats a bit of good old fashioned research - find some articles online, check out the 'SEO for beginners' books on Amazon and before you know it you'll be SEO'ing with the best of 'em.